kmfoysal06/dynamic-cpr/README.md

 ## Usage

 1. **Create a Custom Post Type:**
-   - Go to the 'CPR' menu in the WordPress admin.
-   - Click 'Register Custom Posts Here' to create new custom post type.
+   - Go To The 'Cpr' Menu In The Wordpress Admin.
-   - Click 'Add New' Button.
+   - Click Add New Post
-   - Fill in the required details and configure the settings.
-   - Save the changes.
+   - Fill The Informations For Creating Post Type
+   - Every Time You Want To Add A New Post Type You Have To Add A New Post

 2. **Manage Custom Post Types:**
-   - View a list of all created custom post types on the 'Custom Post Types'->'Register Custom Posts Here'.
+   - View a list of all created custom post types on the 'Custom Post Types'.
    - Edit or delete existing custom post types as needed.

 3. **Configure Settings:**
    - Customize labels, supports, and other settings for each custom post type.
    - Settings are available within the edit section of each custom post type.
 ## Screenshots

 ![custom post type manager settings](https://github.com/kmfoysal06/wp-dynamic-cpr/assets/95936171/fe3a8efd-1313-4125-8aca-9ca0cc40aec0)